Terradue/doc-developer-sandbox/source/start/introduction.rst

 1. Register on the infrastructure:

 - you'll need have a valid certificate (get it `here <https://ca.terradue.com/gpodcs/pub/certreq.html>`_)

-- the password for your certificate and for your account are the same
+..
+NOTE:: Please remember that the password for your certificate and for your account are the same

 2. Join your laboratory: